sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [The Net Ninja](https://www.youtube.com/channel/UCW5YeuERMmlnqo4oq8vwUpg): Web development tutorials
 - [Web Dev Simplified](https://www.youtube.com/channel/UCFbNIlppjAuEX4znoulh0Cw): Tutorials based on Web development from basic to advanced.
 - [Take You Forward](https://www.youtube.com/c/takeUforward): Tutorials on Data structures and Algorithms in Java and C++.
+-[For web devolopment (frontend and backend),coading languages and many more](https://www.youtube.com/c/CodeWithHarry/playlists): in almost every domains u will find a video here mainy for devolopment this guy is awesome .

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>